 At Mergozzo the family Tamini of the neighbourhood “the Stone” is died out.
 Remains the house with its large balconies on which the linen was laid out after bleaching.

-House Castagna was aquired in 2017 and renovated by the family Castagna, lover of the territory of Mergozzo, of the research and production of cheeses of which since more than 60 years is known for the quality, professionality and ambition.
+Casa Castagna was aquired in 2017 and renovated by the family Castagna, lover of the territory of Mergozzo, of the research and production of cheeses of which since more than 60 years is known for the quality, professionality and ambition.

 This project is born in the hand of Giuseppe and Raffaella who wants to give the opportunity to appreciate the historical structure, the paceful of the small lake of Mergozzo and taste in the little kitchen and in the small ripening, unique products.